 b) The rectangular parabolic mirror which produces moderately high temperatures (around 450°C) along a focal line.

-c) The solar tower which produces large amounts of heat (megawatts) by serving as the focal point of many ground based mirrors refelecting sunlight upon it.
-In effect the solar tower is a parabolic dish mirror but comprised of thousands of small mirrors spead over a large area (several hectares).
+c) The solar tower which produces large amounts of heat (megawatts) by serving as the focal point of many ground based mirrors reflecting sunlight upon it.
+In effect the solar tower is a parabolic dish mirror but comprised of thousands of small mirrors spread over a large area (several hectares).

 d) The Fresnel lens.
-This replaces a conventional lens by a set of concentric annular sections therby reducing the volume and mass of material required to construct it.
+This replaces a conventional lens by a set of concentric annular sections thereby reducing the volume and mass of material required to construct it.
 This comes at the expense of reduced image quality which is not an issue here.
-It can achive concentration ratios of 500:1
+It can achieve concentration ratios of 500:1